tanxuanle/dse-grp7-hdb/README.md

 * Run the application code file in your RStudio.

 ## Repository Structure
-* /backend → Files used for data cleaning and modelling
+* /backend → Files used for data handling and modelling
   * best-model → File for the final selected model (bagging)
   * data-manipulation → File on how data was tidied and used
   * model-building-selection → File on training and testing of other models
-* /data → raw datasets used before data cleaning manipulation
+* /data → Raw datasets used before data cleaning manipulation
-* /frontend → File for building our Rshiny application
+* /frontend → File for our Rshiny application
 * README.md → Contains instructions on downloading and running our application.

 ## Data Sources: